ljbo82/cpp-project-builder-doc/builder.mk.md

 The following diagram shows all targets exposed by this makefile and their dependencies:

-> NOTE: Dashed lines represent execution of one target after another, and not a dependency between targets.
+> NOTE: Dashed arrows represent execution of one target after another (target pointed by the arrow is executed before the target at arrow base), and not a dependency between targets.

 ```mermaid
 graph TD;